 My Friend Failed the Background Check – Can They Appeal?

 If your friend received a denial after the background check, they could appeal the decision through the FBI.
 The process, called a firearm-related challenge, applies only to denied background checks.
 There is a separate process for delayed responses.

 To begin the appeals process online, you can visit the Identity History Summary Checks page and follow the instructions there.
 This provides you with a record of why your background check was denied.
 You would need to complete the process to have erroneous information corrected.

 My Friend Is 19: Can I Sell Them a Handgun?

 The minimum age requirement for purchasing a handgun from a dealer is 21 in Nevada.
 However, the minimum age to own a firearm, including handguns, is 18.
 Even though a dealer cannot sell your friend a handgun, you may as long as they have passed the background check.

 Is a Background Check Required to Buy Ammunition?

 No, no permits or background checks are necessary for ammunition purchases.
 There are federal and state regulations on purchasing certain types of ammunition.
 For example, you may not buy armor-piercing rounds.

 Have Questions About the Nevada Gun Law?

 Gun regulations can be confusing.
-If you have questions about privately selling, buying, or possessing firearms in Nevada, you can reach out to De Castroverde Criminal & Immigration Lawyers.
+If you have questions about privately selling, buying, or possessing firearms in Nevada, you can contact De Castroverde Criminal & Immigration Lawyers.